senz/photos-of-me/README.md

   Download "photos of me" to DIRECTORY, using Facebook credentials USERNAME and PASSWORD.

-  DON'T supply your PASSWORD as a command line argument!
-Set the FB_PASSWORD environment variable instead:
+  Instead of supplying PASSWORD on the command line, you can set the FB_PASSWORD environment variable:

       read -s FB_PASSWORD